 This stanza of The Hunchback In The Park reveals that the picture of the beautiful woman represents something that the speaker longs for.
 Perhaps he longs to stay all night in the beautiful park rather than returning to his “kennel” to sleep.
 Perhaps he longs to have the straight and slender body he has portrayed in her picture.
 Perhaps he wishes to have for himself a woman like the one he has created.
 The speaker does not reveal exactly why he has made this picture, but he has revealed that the picture remains in the park even when the hunchback has to return “to his kennel in the dark” with “the wild boys” following him.
 The fact that the speaker describes these boys as “innocent as strawberries” in this stanza reveals something about his beliefs about human nature.
 The boys have already been described as jeering and scoffing at a poor old man.
 They are hardly innocent.
 However, the speaker seems to imply that because they are only young boys, they don’t know any better, and the tendency to scoff at people with differences is a part of human nature that must be overcome with maturity.

 About Dylan Thomas

-Dylan Thomas was a Maverick and very famous Welsh Poet.
-He died tragically young in 1953, aged just thirty nine, due to his abuse of alcohol.
-He wrote exclusively in English despite his parents both being fluent Welsh speakers and in spite of this he is still considered to be one of Wales’ greatest poets.
+Dylan Thomas was a Maverick and a very famous Welsh Poet.
+He died tragically young in 1953, aged just thirty-nine, due to his abuse of alcohol.
+He wrote exclusively in English despite his parents both being fluent Welsh speakers and in spite of this, he is still considered to be one of Wales’ greatest poets.

 - Poets.org.
 Academy of American Poets, n.d.
 Web.
 20 July 2016.